-(The last thing you expect to see in a car service center.
+(The last thing you expect to see in a car service centre.
 Image source: Pinterest)

-It is heartening to hear that Proton have come up with a 60 minutes express service but in my opinion, they should have done this a long time ago.
+It is heartening to hear that Proton has come up with a 60 minutes express service but in my opinion, they should have done this a long time ago.

 Sending your car for car service can be a sticky thing.
 When you buy a new car and if you think the car as something that gets you from A to B, you probably will not be so worried of sending your car for the periodic service (some of you may even get your dad or brother to send the car for service on your behalf).

-You will send it to the nearest authorized service center, drop off the car and go home after telling them to call once the service done.
+You will send it to the nearest authorized service centre, drop off the car and go home after telling them to call once the service is done.

 But on the other hand, if you think of the car as something more than a tool to get you from A to B, you are going to have a headache.
 After all, since the car is brand new and you have paid so much for it, the last thing you wish to see is for it to be “man-handled” and getting back the car with scratches and dirty patches here and there.

-And for those who have done their “homework”, you will know that not authorized car service centers belongs to the car manufacturer.
-Quite a number belongs to private car service centers.
+And for those who have done their “homework”, you will know that not authorized car service centres belong to the car manufacturer.
+Quite a number belongs to private car service centres.

-When I got my very first car, I sent it to a car service center belongs to Proton Edar.
+When I got my very first car, I sent it to a car service centre belongs to Proton Edar.
 It looked like it was the right thing to do.
 Back in 2004 – 2005, Proton was still struggling in getting out newer models and quality of their cars sucked big time.
-Their service centers had the same problem.
+Their service centres had the same problem.

 A lot of changed since then.
-Proton’s cars are better built these days although their QA side can use a good overhaul and service centers have now become more customer service focused.
-I have been to two authorized but private service centers that handle Proton cars in recent times and the experience was quite different than those times in 2004 – 2005.
+Proton’s cars are better built these days although their QA side can use a good overhaul and service centres have now become more customer service focused.
+I have been to two authorized but private service centres that handle Proton cars in recent times and the experience was quite different than those times in 2004 – 2005.

 1. Bring Own Lube